 Point of view is a big decision - will you write in first-person?
 Third ?
 Or will you write from Multiple points of view?
 We will do voice-writing exercises in pairs to help the writer get into someone else’s shoes and write.

 We understand exactly what Description & Setting is.
-We do visioning and focusing activities to make our descriptions and settings more vivid.
+We learn about the pace of a story.
+We practice writing both activities to make our story better.

-We then discover some of the bad writing habits we pick up young, and the ways to unlearn them.
+We examine our own writing for some of the bad writing habits we pick up, and ways to unlearn them.
 We learn to omit needless words and write clean.

 Editing cannot be over-emphasized.
 Good writers do it over and over again.
 We understand why, and explore some tools which can help.